-In the 4C theory on exclusion of artificially accumulated IgM H- and L-chains in HDAC2(-/-) DT40 mutants during cultivation, following crucial questions remain to be clarified yet [Chaps.
+In the 4C theory on the exclusion of IgM H- and L-chains artificially accumulated in HDAC2(-/-) DT40 mutants during cultivation, there are several crucial questions to be clarified as follows [Chaps.
 2, 4, 5 and 6].
-1) Despite deficiency of HDAC2 activity, why acetylation levels of one or more of K9, K14, K18, K23 and K27 residues of histone H3 within chromatin structure (of ~10 nucleosomes) surrounding proximal 5'-upstream region of each of Pax5, Aiolos and EBF1 genes are decreased at the early cultivation stage in HDAC2(-/-) mutant cells.
-2) Why the decreased acetylation levels of one or more of K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3 within proximal 5'-upstream chromatin regions of these genes are increased during cultivation.
+1) Despite the deficiency of HDAC2 activity, why do acetylation levels of one or more of K9, K14, K18, K23 and K27 residues of histone H3 within the chromatin structure (of ~10 nucleosomes) surrounding proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes decrease at the early cultivation stage in HDAC2(-/-) mutant cells.
+2) Why do the decreased acetylation levels of one or more of K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3 within proximal 5'-upstream chromatin regions of these genes increase during cultivation.
 Why the case of the OBF1 gene is opposite.
-3) It must be determined which Lys residue(s) of K9, K14, K18, K23 and K27 of histone H3 really and/or mainly binds to DNA within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes.
-4) Steric and functional differences between loose and tight forms (which should be based on hyper- and hypo-acetylation levels of one or more of the particular Lys residues of histone H3) of chromatin structure surrounding proximal 5'-upstream regions of these genes must be more minutely clarified.
-5) Why changing patterns in acetylation levels of the above-mentioned particular Lys residues of histone H3 during cultivation in individual transcription factor genes differ among each mutant clone.
-6) Why changing patterns in acetylation levels of the above-mentioned particular Lys residues of histone H3 during cultivation in each transcription factor gene differ within individual mutant clones.
-7) How the 4C machinery (which acts in irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions) differs from the well-known chromatin-modifying machinery, although the TFC machinery (which acts in transcriptions of open reading frames of corresponding genes) may be almost the same as the well-known transcription machinery.
-8) To demonstrate the 4C theory, both of ECRR/ECRS as a first player to recognize the environment change and the 4C machinery as a final player to create irreversibly chromatin structure plasticity must be clarified.
-9) Clarification of effects of changes in temperature, atmosphere and nutrition on ability to gain new cell function in established cell lines via a lot of cell divisions and in model animals (such as mice and rats) during development/differentiation may be effective and powerful as concrete approach to generalize the 4C theory.
+3) Which Lys residue(s) of K9, K14, K18, K23 and K27 of histone H3 is really and/or mainly involved in its binding to

+DNA within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes must be determined.
+4) Steric and functional differences between the loose and tight forms (which are based on hyper- and hypo-acetylation levels of one or more of the specific Lys residues of histone H3) of the chromatin structure surrounding proximal 5'-upstream regions of these genes must be clarified more precisely.
+5) Why do the changing patterns in acetylation levels of the above-mentioned specific Lys residues of histone H3 during cultivation in individual transcription factor gene differ among individual mutant clones.
+6) Why do the changing patterns in acetylation levels of the above-mentioned specific Lys residues of histone H3 for transcription factor genes during cultivation differ within individual mutant clone.
+7) How does the 4C machinery (which acts in irreversible creation of the chromatin structure plasticity surrounding proximal 5'-upstream regions) differ from the well-known chromatin-modifying machinery, although the TFC machinery (which acts in transcriptions of ORF regions of corresponding genes) may be almost the same as the well-known transcription machinery.
+8) To demonstrate the 4C theory, both of the ECRR/ECRS as a first player to recognize the abnormal environment change and the 4C machinery as a final player to directly and irreversibly creates the chromatin structure plasticity must be clarified.
+9) Clarification of effects of changes in temperature, atmosphere and nutrition on ability to gain un-programmed and new cell functions in established cell lines through various cell divisions and in model animals (such as C. elegans, Drosophila, Xenopus, mice, rats and others) during development and differentiation may be effective and powerful as a concrete approach to generalize the 4C theory, because these effects under the varied conditions can be easily studied by various research groups.